superstarlifter/doc/docs/how_to/waterfall.md

 Because StarLifter records changes to your data, you are able to view these changes over time in the form of a waterfall chart.

 To create a waterfall chart in StarLifter users must:
-1. Filter to a start condition
-2. Define the change reasons to display on the chart
+1. Define the change reasons to display on the chart
-3. Create the chart on a dashboard
+2. Create the chart on a dashboard
-4. Define the date range
+3. Define the date range

 ### Configure change reasons